mharen/mharen.github.io/blog/2005/2005-06-updates-exams-3-of-5-sofa-express-sarah.md

 I was pretty shocked that this was such a complicated thing for them.
 Like I said, they had two sales the entire day...isn't this a pretty simple thing!?
 I can't wait to get my updated invoice...

+<h3>Sarah's Car</h3>

-<h3>Sarah's Car</h3><br />Oh man, this is a good one.
+Oh man, this is a good one.
 So i am driving though our little alley and I'm just about to pull into our parking lot when I see my neighbor backing towards me.
 I honk and attempt to get out of the way but all efforts are futile.
 He manages to not hear me, or avoid me.
 He backs right into the side of the rear driver's side door/wheel.
 The damage is very small but deep enough that it will require some painting.

 Since body shops calculate quotes with a magic formula that starts the bidding at $500, he wasn't happy.
 He tells me he's got this uncle of his who runs a body shop and can take care of it, no problem.
 At first this doesn't seem TOO bad.
 I mean, I'm not really liking the idea, but I'm still listening.
 Here's the problem: the guy keeps talking.
 I swear, the more he talks, the less I like the idea.
 It seems that his uncle works only during the summer.
 It also seems that the guy who hit me (my student neighbor who is currently flaming up his charcoal grill on his covered, wood porch) is the one who is actually going to do the work, he just wants his uncle to be there to be sure he does everything correctly.
 I'd really like to help this guy out but I'm not comfortable sending my car with him to a shop that's 45 minutes away so he can hack away at it.